This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Season the beef with salt, pepper, chili powder, cumin, oregano, and add the tomato paste.
+- Season the beef with salt, pepper, chili powder, cumin, oregano, and tomato paste.
 Toss to coat evenly.

-- Add the pasta, the can of diced tomatoes + jalapenos, and the broth (or milk if using).
+- Add the pasta, diced tomatoes and green chiles, and chicken broth.
 Stir to combine.

-- Garnish (optional) with freshly chopped cilantro, sliced avocado, sliced jalapeños, and radishes.
+- Garnish with freshly chopped cilantro, sliced avocado, sliced jalapeños, and radishes.

 Nutrition information is automatically calculated, so should only be used as an approximation.